Sharibb/Obsidian-Cyber/WebApp/WebAppSec/Common-Attacks/xss/02-Stored XSS(In Depth).md

 // Example of whitelist validation in Node.js function sanitize(input
 ```
-Continue from Defense Strategies , append and
+Continue from Defense Strategies , append and dont write it from the start